Quadratic metric comparisons: Introduction

 \end{thm}

 This statement shows that a relatively weak form of 4-point comparison forces a much stronger 4-point comparison (once we assume that the metric is intrinsic).
-The proof is a straightforward combination of an argument by Takashi Sato \cite{sato} and a variation due to the first two authors \cite{lebedeva-petrunin-2010}; these papers consider particular cases of such inequalities, namely those for the $\lambda$-arrays $(1,1,-1,-1)$ and $(1,1,1,-3)$.
+The proof is a straightforward combination of an argument by Takashi Sato \cite{sato} and a variation due to two of the authors \cite{lebedeva-petrunin-2010}; these papers consider particular cases of such inequalities for the $\lambda$-arrays $(1,1,-1,-1)$ and $(1,1,1,-3)$.

 Sections \ref{Associated form} and \ref{par:rank-one} introduce necessary definitions.
 Here we define the associated quadratic form for a point array and the inequalities of negative type.
 We also prove several basic statements that are valid for all $n$-point arrays.
 Section \ref{Auxiliary statements} provides a technical statement for the proof of the main theorem.